 Companies that Buy Life Insurance Policies

 If you’re thinking about selling your life insurance policy in a life settlement, you may be looking for a list of companies that buy life insurance policies.
 As an owner of a policy this seems like a logical place to start, but the truth is, only a few investor groups are actually consumer facing, meaning they have a call center and staff designed to handle inquiries from the general public, which is both timely and expensive.
 Your best bet is to start with a life settlement broker who can bring your case to many companies that buy life insurance policies, and we can help you.
+Check out our resources if you are looking to sell your life insurance for cash.

 Technically you could go to an investor yourself and apply for offers, and you may receive one.
 The problem is, you won’t know if it’s a good offer or bad offer.
 It is always recommended to get more than one offer to at least make sure you’re not settling for a low-ball offer, and working with a broker is likely to get you significantly more than if you tried to get an offer yourself.